 Any Full or Life Member with at least 13 months' membership at the date of the AGM, can vote.
 Associate Members are unable to vote.

 Affiliated Clubs and Associations of NISA can also vote.

 You can cast your vote by attending the 2017 AGM or by proxy voting - this is the manner of voting when it cannot be done in person.

 Through Proxy voting a member can cast their vote on matters proposed for the AGM through either the Chair or another eligible member.

-Proxy Voting Forms will also be placed on the website in advance of the AGM, and can be completed and sent to the Election Scrutineer, Botham Accounting, to arrive at least 2 clear working days in advance of the AGM.
+Proxy Voting Forms will also be placed on the website in advance of the AGM, and can be completed and sent to the Election Auditors, Botham Accounting, to arrive at least 2 clear working days in advance of the AGM.